rakiashi/testautomation-web/README.md

 ### Test Assesment

-Playwright-e2e testing framework is integrated within the local[FE] existing source code of the login app , along with capabities of cross browser testing , testing on local / different test levels enviornments using enviornment variables.
+Playwright_2e testing framework is integrated within the local[FE] existing source code of the login web app , along with capabities of cross browser testing , testing on local / different test levels enviornments using enviornment variables.

 Basic test steps are focused during implementing this framework which helps during debugging failed tests through report, a static locators (data-testid) has been added on source code level to minimizing acessing controls using class-names/id.

 ### Test Scenarios Covered

 * Login Test Using Valid Credentials : An valid user should be able to login successfully.
-* E2E Test : A List Of Valid Credentials
+* E2E Test : Multiple Valid Credentials
-* Login Validation For Incorrect Credentials : An incorrect credential should fail to log-in. @P1
+* Login Validation For Incorrect Credentials : An incorrect credential should fail to log-in.
-* Logout Test Using Valid Credentials : An valid user should be able to login and logout successfully.
-* Simulating session expiry by clearing localStorage : An logged-in user should logout successfully by clearing localstorage.
+* Simulating browser storage clear data by clearing localStorage : An logged-in user should logout successfully by clearing localstorage.

-## playwright_e2e
+## playwright_e2e test

     tests
       |-login.test.ts
       |-logout.test.ts